 Berg Lake Aurora

 This shot is looking South towards the North Face of Mt Robson over a very still Berg Lake.
-It was an amazingly clear night with the Milky Way rising and no sign of the moon so I was down at the lake taking some astrophotography.
+It was an amazingly clear night with the Milky Way rising and no sign of the moon so I walked down from our camp to the lake to take some astrophotography.
 We then had an aurora fire up so I turned around to take some shots North and watched the Aurora come and go for about 30 min.
 After the main aurora had faded, I went back to take a few more shots looking south over the lake to Robson as the Milky Way had lined up with the low point in the range.
-We then experienced a rare aurora related phenomena of ‘Steve’ accompanied by a ‘Picket Fence’ below it.
+We then experienced the aurora related phenomena of ‘Steve’ accompanied by a ‘Picket Fence’ below it.
 Given we were looking South from a latitude of 53’ North this just makes it all the more incredible.
-‘Steve’ was formally discovered in 2017 by aurora watchers from Alberta and was determined to be caused by a 25 km wide ribbon of hot gasses at an altitude of 300 km, temperature of 3000 °C and flowing at a speed of 6 km/s (compared to 10 m/s outside the ribbon).
-The name "Steve" was taken from Over the Hedge, an animated comedy movie of 2006, in which its characters chose that name for something unknown.
+‘Steve’ was formally scientifically investigated in 2017 and determined to be caused by a 25 km wide ribbon of hot gasses at an altitude of 300 km, temperature of 3000 °C and flowing at a speed of 6 km/s (compared to 10 m/s outside the ribbon).
 The ‘Picket Fence’ below was slowly cycling to the right of frame.
 Berg Lake sits at an altitude of 1,646 m (5,400 ft).
 The North Face of Mt Robson rises 2,308m (7,572ft) out of the lake to a total height of 3,954 m (12,972 ft) and is the highest peak in the Canadian Rockies.
 Mount Robson Provincial Park, British Columbia, Canada.